skedastik/ty-levels/README.md

 ### A. Etags

 This repo is configured to recommend the [ty-levels](https://marketplace.visualstudio.com/items?itemName=skedastik.ty-levels) extension which is purpose-built to make tagging effortless.
-After installing the extension you will have access to the following features:
+After installing the extension you will have access to the following commands:

-#### `Add Etags to Solids` command
+#### `Add Etags`

-Hit **Cmd-Shift-P** and begin typing "add etags to solids".
+Hit **Cmd-Shift-P** and begin typing "add etags".
 Hit **Enter** when the command appears.
 Now all your untagged solids (Walls, Ramps, WallDoors etc.) are tagged.

+#### `Find Etag` 🔎

 If you have live reload enabled, you can use the `/find` command in-game to reveal your target in VS Code.
 You will be prompted to allow the 'ty-levels' extension to open relevant URIs.
-Check "do not ask me again" and click Open.
+Check "do not ask me again" and click **Open**.

+#### Other commands

+For a full list of VS Code commands, see the extension [README](https://marketplace.visualstudio.com/items?itemName=skedastik.ty-levels).

 ### B. File structure